jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 It is possible to program as simply in assembly as you do in Circular, but in Circular you are more dictated to work within a certain paradigm.
 You can apply the paradigm in assembly language too, but in assembly you can more easily break those rules.
 In Circular the rules are more imposed.
 Actually, in Circular you are also not obliged to do it that way.

-In an object oriented language you can still program procedural, but it is just, that objects and classes are a programming construct of an importance equal to that of procedures.
+In an object oriented language you can still program procedurally, but it is just, that objects and classes are a programming construct of an importance equal to that of commands.

 In Circular it is the same way: